 Emotional Regulation includes understanding your emotions, taking care of yourself, and using skills to cope with difficult moments.

 Decrease emotional suffering: This is about using skills to manage intense emotions in the moment.
-Some examples include: Mindfulness: Paying attention to your emotions without judgment.
-Distress tolerance: Finding healthy ways to cope with difficult emotions.
+Some examples include:

 in a way that respects both yourself and the other person.

-Some specific skills you might learn in DBT for interpersonal effectiveness include:
+Some specific skills you might learn in DBT for Interpersonal Effectiveness include:

 DEAR MAN: This helps you make requests assertively.